nayyyhaa/stock-n-shock/README.md

 # stock-n-shock

-This is a vanillaJS project to check if the user has encured profit or loss in his/her stock purchase.
+This is a vanillaJS project to check if the user has inccured profit or loss in his/her stock purchase.

 ## How To Use: